Hamburg Motorhome Rental in Germany

 Continue along the Baltic coast and you will come to, first, the city of Kiel and then still farther, Denmark.
 Crossing the peninsula and travelling in your Hamburg motorhome rental west of Hamburg, you will come to the North Sea port of Bremerhaven.

 Although Bremerhaven is a relatively new city, only founded in 1827, it is a major North Sea port and does have a very interesting open-air ship museum housing the last existing U-boat which you can board and see how the sailors had to live for months at sea.
 Also of interest here is the Fischereihafen, a small restaurant complex where you can not only see how they smoke fish but also watch to see how the chef cooks your seafood order.

 On your way back to return your Hamburg campervan hire, visit Bremen where you can experience the Fallturm Drop Tower, an important scientific facility to further aerospace research.
 At a height of 146 metres and a 110 meter tube on top of that, it can replicate zero gravity for experimental purposes and also allow for 10 seconds of free fall.
 If you are not into jumping, the tower also contains the Panorama Room which affords spectacular views across the city.

-If you have time, you can venture with Hamburg RV rentals farther out to ‘Benelux,’ stopping first at the Netherlands and then making your way down south to Belgium and Luxemburg.
-From Luxemburg, you can reenter Germany's south, or take in the sights and aroma of northern France.
+If you have time, you can venture with Hamburg RV rentals farther out to ‘Benelux,’ stopping first at the Netherlands and then making your way down south to Belgium and Luxembourg.
+From Luxembourg, you can reenter Germany’s south, or take in the sights and aroma of northern France.